 To be eligible for workers’ comp insurance benefits, a worker must be injured while “within the scope of their employment,” also referred to as “on the job,” or “on the clock.”
-So what does this include?
+So, what does this include?

-Defining the beginning and end of the work day is crucial in a workers’ comp claim.
+Defining the beginning and end of the workday is crucial in a workers’ comp claim.
 On-the-job activity can overlap with personal activities, making the lines hard to determine.

 Most states follow the “while in the course of employment” rule.
-The rule basically states that regardless of an employee’s physical location or the time of day she’s injured, if performing assigned job duties, the injury is considered a work place accident and is covered by workers’ compensation.
+The rule states that regardless of an employee’s physical location or the time of day the person is injured, if performing assigned job duties, the injury is considered a workplace accident and is covered by workers’ compensation.

-1. Benefit to the Employer
+Traveling for Duties that Benefit the Employer

-A worker may be covered if he is injured commuting to or from work, when he is required to be away from his workplace or home to perform work duties that directly benefit his employer.
+A worker may be eligible for workers’ comp if they are injured commuting to or from work when they are required to be away from their regular workplace or home to perform work duties that directly benefit the employer.

 Example: Car Accident After Client Dinner